 There is a reason that titanium flat irons are preferred by professional stylists.

-Titanium offers excellent heat conductivity.
+Though not as conductive as many metals, titanium is easy to warm.
 This property allows a titanium flat iron to get very hot, very quickly.
 This means that after the flat iron is plugged in, it should be ready to use almost right away.

 Most titanium flat irons also offer even heat distribution to prevent hot spots from forming on different parts of the plates.